 Comfort

 Nobody wants an uncomfortable camping chair.
-When considering comfort, we looked at seatback height, width, height off the ground, materials, amount of cushion, rigidity versus flexibility, overall shape, and ergonomics.
+When considering comfort, I looked at seatback height, width, height off the ground, materials, amount of cushion, rigidity versus flexibility, overall shape, and ergonomics.
 Comfort varies from person to person and depends a lot on your size, build, and mobility.

 Weight and Packed Dimensions